MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-kit/overview/introduction.md

 meet these approval needs by combining components from Microsoft Power Apps and Microsoft Power Automate.
 However, as your complexity of your approvals increases, so does your configuration.
-In order to quickly set up approvals for your business needs, the Business Approvals Kit for Power Platform was created as a collection of components and tools that are designed to help organizations digitalize the process.
+In order to quickly set up approvals for your business needs, the Business Approvals template for Power Platform was created as a collection of components and tools that are designed to help organizations digitalize the process.